saksh-sys/Anime-Recommendation-System-using-ML/README.md

 ## Dataset

 The dataset used in this project is a CSV file containing information about anime and their respective ratings.
-The dataset can be found in the data directory of this repository.
+The dataset can be found by clicking "[here](https://www.kaggle.com/code/chaitanya99/recommendation-system-cf-anime/input)"
 ## License

 This project is licensed under the MIT License.